 As and when Additional Junior Lien Obligations are delivered or incurred, the Junior Lien Required Reserve Amount shall be increased, if required, to an amount calculated in the manner provided in the first paragraph of this Section.
-Any additional amount required to be maintained in the Junior Lien Reserve Fund shall be so accumulated by the deposit of all or a portion of the necessary amount from the proceeds of the issue or other lawfully available Net Revenues deposited into the Junior Lien Reserve Fund immediately after the delivery of the then proposed Additional Junior Lien Obligations, or, at the option of the Issuer, by the deposit of monthly installments, made on or before the business day before the 15th day of each month following the month of delivery of the then proposed Additional Junior Lien Obligations, of not less than 1/60th of the additional amount to be maintained in the Junior Lien Reserve Fund by reason of the issuance of the Additional Junior Lien Obligations then being issued (or 1/60th of the balance of the additional amount not deposited immediately in cash), thereby ensuring the accumulation of the appropriate Junior Lien Reserve Amount.
+Any additional amount required to be maintained in the Junior Lien Reserve Fund shall be so accumulated by the deposit of all or a portion of the necessary amount from the proceeds of the issue or other lawfully available Net Revenues deposited into the Junior Lien Reserve Fund immediately after the delivery of the then proposed Additional Junior Lien Obligations, or, at the option of the Issuer, by the deposit of monthly installments, made on or before the business day before the 15th day of each month following the month of delivery of the then proposed Additional Junior Lien Obligations, of not less than 1/60th of the additional Junior Lien Obligations then being issued (or 1/60th of the balance of the additional Junior Lien Reserve Amount.